api-platform/docs/admin/getting-started.md

     $ create-react-app my-admin

+Then, every files to edit and commands to launch will be in the new created my-admin directory.

+    $ cd my-admin

 React and React DOM will be directly provided as dependencies of Admin On REST.
 As having different versions of React causes issues, remove `react` and `react-dom` from the `dependencies` section of the generated `package.json` file: